ahmed-musallam/aem-saml/README.md

 ### Configuring AEM

-#### Ge the Certificate File from the IdP
+#### Get the Certificate File from the IdP

-With the IdP docker container running, navigate to the IDP metadata page: (http://localhost:8080/simplesaml/saml2/idp/metadata.php?output=xhtml)[http://localhost:8080/simplesaml/saml2/idp/metadata.php?output=xhtml] and download the `idp.crt` file.
+With the IdP docker container running, navigate to the IDP metadata page: [http://localhost:8080/simplesaml/saml2/idp/metadata.php?output=xhtml](http://localhost:8080/simplesaml/saml2/idp/metadata.php?output=xhtml) and download the `idp.crt` file.

 > This cert file is typically provided by the IdP managers for you to add to AEM's trust store.